-We arrived at the Red Feather Inn Cooking School not knowing what to expect, as we had never done anything like this before.
+We arrived at Red Feather Inn Cooking School not knowing what to expect, as we had never done anything like this before.
 I must say we were totally won over by everything from start to finish.
-We were attending the Comfort Food Class, one of the many classes on offer.
+We were attending the Comfort Food Class, one of many classes on offer.

 Red Feather Inn Cooking School

-Comfort Food with Sydney Chef Camilla Baker
+Comfort Food: Sydney Chef Camilla Baker

 Our chef for the day was the lovely Camilla Baker from Sydney who has her own Cooking Classes, High Teas and Bespoke Catering business.
 Camilla has been a professional chef for over twenty years so we were in good hands.
 Ian White, the manager of Red Feather Inn was also on hand to help us out.